openstack/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 However the default behavior of "nova reboot" to an Ironic instance is hard reboot, and --hard option is meaningless to the Ironic instance.

-Therefor Ironic Nova driver needs to be update to unify the behavior between virtual machine instance and bare-metal instance.
+Therefore Ironic Nova driver needs to be update to unify the behavior between virtual machine instance and bare-metal instance.

 This problem is reported as a bug [6].
 How to fix this problem is